irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Association, and the Association for Computing Machinery is also gratefully acknowledged.

-Thanks to Carsten Bormann, Jane Coffin, Jay Daley, Lars Eggert, Stephen Farrell, Dirk Kutscher, Marie-Jose Montpetit, Melinda Shore, Niels ten Oever, and the other members of the Internet Research Steering Group (IRSG) for their feedback on this document.
+Thanks to Carsten Bormann, Ignacio Castro, Jane Coffin, Jay Daley, Lars Eggert, Reese Enghardt, Stephen Farrell, Simone Ferlin, Mallory Knodel, Dirk Kutscher, Allison Mankin, Marie-Jose Montpetit, Pete Resnick, Melinda Shore, Niels ten Oever, Brian Trammell, and other members of the Internet Research Steering Group (IRSG) for their feedback on this code of conduct.